jlink-blog/jlink-blog.github.io/_posts/2025-11-04-to-gen-or-not-to-gen.md

 Some enthusiasts even claim that today's models have already acquired this capability.
 However, recent studies [^3] [^4] show that today's models are neither capable of genuine reasoning nor do they build internal models of the world.
-Moreover, there is fundamental scientific doubt that achieving human cognition through computation is achievable in practice let alone by scaling up training of deep networks [^45].
+Moreover, "...according to current neuroscience, human thinking is largely independent of human language [^57]" and there is fundamental scientific doubt that achieving human cognition through computation is achievable in practice let alone by scaling up training of deep networks [^45].

 An example of a lack of understanding of the world is the prompt ‘Give me a random number between 0 and 50’.